microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-jsvalue.md

 ### C++/WinRT

-You can iterate over JSValueArrays as you would over any C++ sequence container.
+You can iterate over `JSValueArray`s as you would over any C++ sequence container.

 ```c++
 JSValueArray array = JSValueArray{ 2, 3, "foo" };